 MDiv, MTS and MRL students may earn the following credits in a ministry internship:

-MDiv (up to 6 credit hours)
+MDiv (elective credit up to 6 credit hours)

-MTS (up to 6 credit hours)
+MTS (elective credit up to 6 credit hours)

 MRL (requirement of 6 credit hours)

-MDiv and MTS students may take CE545R for variable elective credit for a maximum of six credit hours.
-MRL students are required to take CE545R for the full six credit hours.
+MDiv and MTS students may take CE695R for variable elective credit for a maximum of six credit hours.
+MRL students are required to take CE695R for the full six credit hours.